DumindUdara/LPG-Gas-Detection-and-Monitoring-System/README.md

 # LPG-Gas-Detection-and-Monitoring-System

+### The Problem
-** The Problem:** Gas leaks pose a serious threat, leading to explosions, fires, and carbon monoxide poisoning.
+    Gas leaks pose a serious threat, leading to explosions, fires, and carbon monoxide poisoning.
 Early detection is crucial for preventing tragedies.

+️### Our Solution
-️ Our Solution: We built a system that continuously monitors for LPG leaks using a reliable MQ6 gas sensor.
+    We built a system that continuously monitors for LPG leaks using a reliable MQ6 gas sensor.
 The sensor relays data to a PIC16F877A microcontroller, which analyzes the readings and calculates the LPG     concentration in parts per million (PPM).

 ** Key Features:**